chainbound/bolt/bolt-sidecar/README.md

 3. Implementing pricing strategies
 4. Building a block template & simulation
 5. Communicating constraints to the downstream PBS pipeline
-6. Verifying any incoming builder bids from mev-boost
+6. Verifying any incoming builder bids from constraints client
 7. Dealing with PBS failures by falling back to the local template

 ### Local Block Template